 Absolutely Don’t Blow Me Off

 If you have an interview scheduled, either in person or by phone, you are expected to keep it.
-If for ANY reason you are not able to do so, you should call as much in advance as possible to notify the interviewer and ask for an opportunity to reschedule.
-If you are not available for the scheduled appointment and I don’t hear from you at all until three days later, you have convinced me that you do not have the customer service skills or common courtesy to work in my department.
+If for any reason you are not able to do so, you should call as much in advance as possible to notify the interviewer and ask for an opportunity to reschedule.
+If you’re not available for the scheduled appointment and I don’t hear from you at all until three days later, you’ve convinced me you do not have the customer service skills or common courtesy to work in my department.

-While it seems obvious that these are things to avoid in your job search, many job seekers quickly get frustrated with the process and take shortcuts.
+While it may seem obvious that these are things to avoid in your job search, many job seekers quickly get frustrated with the process and take shortcuts.
 As their anxiety level rises, they often ramp up their efforts on the wrong things.

 Have a plan, review it periodically, but stick to it.
 Keep networking and stay focused.
 Avoid sabotaging your search efforts.
 Pay attention to the details to ensure success in your search.